 Landsat 5 Thematic Mapper (TM) and Landsat 8 Operational Land Imager (OLI) Level 1 data were downloaded from the United States Geological Survey (USGS) EarthExplorer website for December through April in 1996, 2004, 2014.
 The resolution of the data was 30 meters.
 These data will be used to create land cover classification and Normalized Difference Vegetation Index (NDVI) maps.

-Terra’s Moderate Resolution Imaging Spectroradiometer (MODIS) 250 meter resolution MOD09Q1 data were downloaded from the USGS global Visualization Viewer website for the months of January through March of 2014.
+Terra’s Moderate Resolution Imaging Spectroradiometer (MODIS) 250 meter resolution MOD09Q1 data were downloaded from the USGS Global Visualization Viewer website for the months of January through March of 2014.
 This data was used to compensate for cloud cover in the Landsat data.

 Digital Elevation Model (DEM) data were downloaded from the USGS Earth Explorer website using Shuttle Radar Topography Mission Version 2 (SRTM-V2) void-filled 90 meter resolution from February 2011.